arcus/module_discovery/README.md

 This will open a port where you can see the app locally.
 To see error messages, callbacks, and for the app to live update as you develop, set `debug=True` in the last line of `app.py`.

 **NOTE:** There will be one error on loading.
 You can ignore it completely.

+### Accessibility

+#### Features
+All information and relationships represented in the network graphs are also communicated via buttons in the Module Details panel.

+#### Unknowns
+This is a Dash/Plotly app which has not been tested with any accessibilty technologies.

+#### Suggest improvements
+If you have needs that are not being met, or ideas for how to test or improve the accessibility of this app, please [create an accessibility issue](https://github.com/arcus/module_discovery/issues/new) so we can work to address it!